open-mpi/ompi/docs/tuning-apps/coll-tuned.rst

 One may provide rules for as many collectives, communicator sizes, and message sizes as desired.
 Simply repeat the sections as needed and adjust the relevant count parameters.
 One must always provide a rule for message size of zero.
 Message size rules are expected in ascending order.
-The last two parameters in the rule may or may not be used and have different meaning depending on the collective and algorithm.
-As of writing not all of the relevant control parameters can be set by the rules file (See issue #12589).
+The last parameters in the message size rule may or may not be used and have different meaning depending on the collective and algorithm.
+The first two parameters in the rule following the algorithm ID, `topo` and `segment size`, are always required.
+In version 2 of the file format a third parameter, `max requests`, may also be provided.
+A release of Open MPI at least v5.0.7 is required for version 2 features.

+The file format version specifier, `rule-file-version-N` where N is an integer greater or equal to 1, should appear on the first line of the file.
+If the version specifier is not present, the file format is assumed to be version 1.
+Version 2 or greater is required to use the `max requests` parameter.
+Open MPI releases older than v5.0.7 do not support the file format version identifier.
+When using older releases of Open MPI do not include a version specifier and do not use the `max requests` parameter in message size rules.

 .. _CollectivesAndAlgorithms: